BIMSBbioinfo/projectTemplate/README.md

 The data analysis project might depend on a python or R package you developed but they have different conventions to follow.
 For those sub-projects follow the conventions with reproducibility and usability in mind.

+## What goes in TODO.md
+This contains checklists for tasks, and who is responsible of doing them.
+These tasks are usually decided jointly in meetings, can be updated by individuals.

 ## What goes in README.project ?
+This is the basic information about your project.
+Looking at this a newcomer should be able to understand what you are doing and what is the status.

 ```
 ---
 Goals: What is the goal(s) of the project?
 What is this project trying to do?
 A newcomer has to understand what you wrote here.